noahmoryoussef/Soen341-/README.md

 # Project Description

 We are a group of four enginnering students composed of three computer enginners and one software enginnering.
 We will be implementing a simplified version of the Instagram application.
 This will incude features: posting a picture (text description availible), following a user and leave comments to a posted posted picture.
-Additonal extra features will be included such as like, sharing posts and direct messaging between users.
+Additonal extra features will be included such as like, sharing posts, direct messaging between users, and giving user accounts an option to be private or public.

 # Group Members